slautenb/lpjguessOptim/README.md

-# lpjguessOptim
-Source code and data for Bayer, Lautenbach, Arneth *Benefits and trade-offs of optimizing global land use for food, water, and carbon*
+# Source code and data for Bayer, Lautenbach, Arneth *Benefits and trade-offs of optimizing global land use for food, water, and carbon*

+data
+contains the data used for the analysis

 The code consists of three stages: the first one is written in R, the other two in python 2.7.